 What impact will Google BERT have on SEO?

 How is BERT's machine learning language model going to change your search results?
 What impact will it have on how Google's algorithm assesses your content?

 We asked three experts from top marketing technology companies for their take.

 “The introduction of BERT is very similar, in terms of implications for marketers, to the release of RankBrain,” says Matthew Howells-Barby, Director of Acquisition at HubSpot.

 “Ultimately, BERT will dramatically increase Google's ability to better understand the context behind queries being made in the search engine, thus allowing them to better serve results that match intent.”

-But marketers shouldn’t be looking for ways to game the new update, he says.
+Businesses shouldn’t be looking for ways to game the new update.